 - 8.1 When considering whether any licence should be granted, the Board will assess the likelihood of it having an adverse impact.
-The Board will take into account relevant matters including: - the nature of the premises, the style and type of use, the potential number and profile of the customers likely to attend the premises - the proposed hours of operation - the location, character and condition of the premises - 8.2 Where it is possible to take steps to mitigate or prevent any potential adverse impact it may still be possible to grant a licence subject to conditions if these steps are reliable. - 8.3 When considering any application for premises which have been previously licensed, or in any review of an existing licence, the Board will take into account the impact on local residents as borne out by any history of complaints and investigations into these.
-The Board will also look at the measures put into effect by the applicant to mitigate the adverse impact.
+Depending on the type of application to be determined the Board will take into account relevant matters including: - the nature of the premises, the style and type of use, the potential number and profile of the customers likely to attend the premises - the proposed hours of operation - the location, character and condition of the premises - 8.2 Where it is possible to take steps to mitigate or prevent any potential adverse impact it may still be possible to grant a licence subject to conditions if these steps are reliable. - 8.3 When considering any application for premises which have been previously licensed, or in any review of an existing licence, the Board will take into account the impact on local residents as borne out by any history of complaints and investigations into these.
+The Board will also look at the measures put into effect by the applicant to mitigate the adverse impact. - 8.4 In all cases applications will be determined in accordance with the provisions of the Act, statutory Guidance and the Board's Statement of Licensing Policy.